mitmedialab/SLIC/README.md

 ## Wiki and Scenarios

-We are adding resources and links on a rolling basis to help catalyze ideas and support development of projects on our challenge wiki, here: [https://github.com/mitmedialab/SLIC/wiki](https://github.com/mitmedialab/SLIC/wiki).
+We are adding resources and links on a rolling basis to help catalyze ideas and support development of projects on our challenge wiki, here: [https://github.com/mitmedialab/SLIC/wiki](https://github.com/mitmedialab/SLIC/wiki) where your team is hacking.
 We are also collecting scenarios to help think about future fact patterns and situations as a potential focus for projects or discussions at: [https://mitmedialab.github.io/SLIC/Scenarios.html](https://mitmedialab.github.io/SLIC/Scenarios.html).

 # Criteria and Judging